friendsofstrandseq/mosaicatcher-pipeline/docs/mosaicatcher-pipeline-rpe-1.md

 FROM smei/mosaicatcher-pipeline
 ```

-This container is based on the Docker image used for Singularity mode (explained [here](mosaicatcher-pipeline.md)).
+This container is based on the Docker image used for Singularity (explained [here](mosaicatcher-pipeline.md)) - it hence already contains all required software.

 **Add SNV calls**

+At first, a set of SNV calls is prepared, which will be re-genotyped within the given RPE-1 sample.
+To this end 1000 Genomes SNV calls are downloaded per chromosome using `wget`:

 ```
 RUN mkdir snv_sites_to_genotype \